-This document, along with the various COVID-specific guidance on the Scottish Government website, should provide comprehensive advice to enable cultural venues and events to put robust process in place to allow them to open safely with full capacities.
+This document, along with the various COVID-specific guidance on our website, should provide comprehensive advice to enable cultural venues and events to put robust process in place to allow them to open safely with full capacities.
 This will be a hugely important step to allowing the sector to begin operating fully again and to plan future activity with confidence.

 Throughout the COVID-19 crisis we have worked closely with the sector to understand the challenges facing it, to help develop solutions and to provide financial support, as well as looking forward to how the sector can rebuild when the crisis begins to ease.
 We have done this in various ways, including through the National Partnership for Culture, by engaging with Regularly Funded Organisations through Creative Scotland and through ongoing direct engagement with the sector as a whole and with specific sub-sectors.
 This has allowed us to build productive relationships with parts of the sector that previously had no particular reason to engage with the Scottish Government, especially commercial parts of the sector.

 We will continue to work with the whole sector to understand the immediate challenges it faces as it returns to full capacity, recognising that different parts of the sector will be affected in different ways.
 We will build on new relationships and existing relationships to help ensure the entire sector – both organisations and individual practitioners - can contribute to our thinking on what the culture sector will look like in the future.

 While we want to see the sector recover to a strong and vibrant place, we recognise that it cannot return to how it was before the pandemic.
 Instead, we will work with the sector to respond to the immediate issues it still faces and to consider how to build a resilient future for the sector.
 This will be a long-term process and we will share our thinking on how we will do this in due course.